redirect2me/resolvers/README.md

 yarn run start
 ```

-See [config.ts](src/config.ts) for the various environment variable that you need to set.
-The defaults should work, albeit with limited functionality.
+See [`src/config.ts`](https://github.com/redirect2me/resolvers/blob/main/src/config.ts) for the various environment variables that you can set.
+The defaults should run but with limited functionality.

 ## License